CaoThien96/chain-publisher/doc/api.md

 // Type AssistedJsonRpcProvider {Object}
 // Description
-//  * It is an instance of lib AssistedJsonRpcProvider.
+//  * It is an instance of lib assisted-json-rpc-provider.
 //  * npm i assisted-json-rpc-provider.
 ```